 Using the SWP Calculator is very easy.
 All you need to fill in the following inputs and click on the 'Calculate Now' button to get the result:

 The calculation result contains estimated profit, fund balance after the fund life, an investment summary chart, and a growth table.
 The growth table represents the balance sheet of the SWP.

 Measuring inflation over investments is very important.
-Inflation is the factor that reduces the value of the rupee or any currency over the times.
+Inflation is the factor that reduces the value of the rupee or any currency over time.
 For example, the value of 100 rupees will depreciate to 92 rupees next year if the inflation is around 7% per annum.
-So, taking into consideration of inflation while calculating the return of investments is a good financial practice.
-With Finlive's SWP Calculator you can consider inflation during the calculation.
+So, taking into consideration inflation while calculating the return on investments is a good financial practice.
+With Finlive's SWP Calculator, you can consider inflation during the calculation.
 All you need to fill in the 'Rate of Inflation (%)' at the time of calculating.
-Eg. If you think the average rate of inflation will around 6%, just input 6 in the 'Rate of Inflation (%) field and click on the 'Calculate Now' button.
+Eg. If you think the average rate of inflation will be around 6%, just input 6 in the 'Rate of Inflation (%) field and click on the 'Calculate Now' button.
 In the 'Growth Table,' you can find the adjusted inflation in each row.

 Finlive's SWP Calculator is FREE to use a financial calculator.
 Anyone who wants to estimate his/ her earnings from a Systematic Withdrawal Plan (SWP) can use the SWP Calculator.
 It's easy to use and less time-consuming.
 Calculating SWP manually can take a lot of time and effort.
 Here, you only need to input a few details and get the result within a second.